 |PhD||Duke University||Durham, N.C.||Biochemistry|

-Polacco has redefined his focus on urease roles in plant nitrogen metabolism (Polacco and Todd, 2011) to the defense roles (insecticidal, inflammatory, and fungitoxic) of urease (Carlini and Polacco 2008).
-Understanding the first two roles was the aim of a Mizzou Advantage Undergraduate Research Team project in which Polacco, Dr. Gary Weisman (Biochemistry) and Dr. Qisheng Song (Entomology), directed a 6-member undergraduate research team over the 2011/12 academic year to examine these properties.
+Ni roles in plant metabolism remain an interest (Polacco et al. 2013; Fabiano et al. 2015), esp. in economically important coffee and soybean.
+However, Polacco has turned more attention to urease roles in plant defense (insecticidal, inflammatory, and fungitoxic) (Tezotto et al. 2016) and rhizosphere signaling (Medeiros-Silva et al, 2014).
+Understanding defense roles was the aim of a Mizzou Advantage Undergraduate Research Team project in which Polacco, Dr. Gary Weisman (Biochemistry) and Dr. Qisheng Song (Entomology), directed a 6-member undergraduate research team to examine these properties.
 Intact Helicobacter pylori urease was found to work through the P2Y2R signaling pathways stimulating intracellular Ca2+ mobilization and mitogen-activated protein kinase (MAPK) activation in cultured astrocytes.

 Polacco JC, Hyten DL, Medeiros-Silva M, Sleper DA, Bilyeu KD (2011) Mutational analysis of the major soybean UreF paralogue involved in urease activation.
-Journal of Experimental Botany 2011;62: 3599–3608.
+Journal of Experimental Botany 62: 3599–3608.

 Book: Environmental Aspects of Nitrogen Metabolism in Plants.
 (Polacco JC, Todd CD, eds.)
 (2011) Wiley-Blackwell